Dr. Link Check unterzieht jeden Link einer genauen Prüfung und liefert anschließend eines der folgenden Ergebnisse.

 It’s a common setup to have a proxy server accept incoming requests and forward them to one or more other servers.
 A specific example is an NGINX web server that proxies requests and passes them on to a PHP-FPM service running a PHP application.
 Another example is a load balancer that distributes incoming traffic across multiple web servers.

 If the origin server returns an invalid response (like a malformed HTTP header) or is not available (due to being overloaded or down for maintenance), the proxy typically returns a 502 Bad Gateway error back to the requester.

 The server is temporarily unable to process the request.

-It’s possible that the server is overloaded, that it’s down for maintenance, or that there is some other problem that is expected to be resolved soon.
+It’s possible that the server is overloaded, down for maintenance, or has some other problem that is expected to be resolved soon.